 Presented in Table 1 is the the domains of the level of participatory equity leadership among public elementary school teachers in post-pandemic education.
 The table includes the domains of school leader, school context, community context, and policy context, based on the computed mean scores and standard deviations.
 The domain community context recorded the highest mean of 4.43, categorized as "very high.”
 This was followed by the school context, which had a mean of 4.19, categorized as high.
 Moreover, the policy context, which had 3.92, was categorized as "high."
 The domain school leader had a mean of 3.84, also categorized as "high."
 The overall mean score of 4.10, described as "high," reflects a generally strong perception of participatory equity leadership across all domains.
 The overall standard deviation of 0.51 suggests that responses were relatively consistent, with most ratings closely clustered around the mean.

 This finding implies that teachers in public elementary schools perceive participatory equity leadership as highly evident in their professional environments, especially in terms of community involvement.
-The results suggest that strong collaboration with school leaders, supportive policy frameworks, and shared school values contribute to an equitable and inclusive educational culture.
+The results suggest strong participatory equity leadership hinged on strong collaboration with school leaders, supportive policy frameworks, and shared school values contribute to an equitable and inclusive educational culture.
 These perceptions highlight the effectiveness of leadership practices that prioritize fairness, shared decision-making, and responsiveness to community and school needs in the post-pandemic era.

 This finding is consistent with the research of McGinnis (2024), who emphasized that strong participatory equity leadership is essential in fostering inclusive, collaborative, and student-centered school environments, particularly in post-pandemic education.
 When school leaders, teachers, and stakeholders work together through shared decision-making and equitable practices, it promotes a sense of belonging and collective responsibility within the school community.
 Similarly, Prasetyo and Kifla (2023) highlighted that participatory leadership enhances trust and transparency, leading to higher teacher engagement and improved school performance.
 Additionally, Arnold-Whitaker (2022) argued that in the aftermath of the pandemic, equity-driven leadership is critical to addressing learning gaps, supporting teacher well-being, and ensuring that no student is left behind.